lara-martin/interactive-fiction-class/homeworks/presentations.md

 Your talk should include:
 - a summary of the paper,
-- what the strengths of the paper are,
+- what the strengths of the paper are, and
-- what the weaknesses of the paper are, and
+- what the weaknesses of the paper are
-- how it relates to story generation and interactive fiction playing/generation
-   - if it's not about either, how could it be used for making stories or interactive fiction?
-   - if it's about story generation, how could it be used for creating or playing interactive fiction?
-   - if it's about interactive fiction, how could it be used for story generation?

 # Rubric